ArkadiYoskovitz/MultiDocumentPlusUUID/MultiDocument/ReadMe.txt

 			-[DocumentsListController createTextEntry]
 			<device name> (<device model>))

-On the receiving device, the new document appears in the table view in perhaps 10 seconds, but initially the detail view shows an empty object graph.
+On the receiving device, the newly created document appears in the table view in perhaps 10 seconds, but initially its object graph is unavailable ("waiting").
-After about 90 seconds, a notification updates the object graph as initialized on the creating device.
+After about 90 seconds, when the object graph becomes available, a notification updates the Master View, and the Detail view becomes available to the user ("ready").
-For a given document, after both devices show the (same) object graph, edit operations on one device appear on the other within 10 seconds.
+For a given document, after both devices show the (same) object graph in their Detail Views, edit operations on one device appear on the other within about 10 seconds.

 Note that this application is a very simple test of UIManagedDocument cloud-syncing.
 Each document's object graph contains just one instance of TextEntry, and it persists for the life of the document.